-- Provide strategic leadership and implementation of NIJC’s mission.
+- Provide strategic leadership and implementation of NIJC’s mission and strategic plan.

-- Manages legal directors and associate directors to build their teams and retain high-performing staff.
+- Manage legal services directors and associate directors to build their teams and retain high-performing staff.

-- In consultation with senior staff and local and national partners, identify key legal issues and NIJC’s role in advancing those issues
+- Identify key legal issues and NIJC’s role in advancing those issues.

-- Liaise with and coordinate among all NIJC legal projects.
+- Liaise with and coordinate strategic growth among all NIJC projects, including litigation, policy, and communications.

 (20% of time)